Data Centers in San Pedro De La Paz

 Natural Disaster Risk

-San Pedro de la Paz has a Medium overall disaster risk profile, with a score of 3.2 out of 10 as of September 2025.
-The risk assessment highlights specific, significant environmental threats that demand resilient infrastructure design and comprehensive disaster recovery planning.
+San Pedro de la Paz has a moderate overall disaster risk profile, with a score of 3.2 out of 10 according to the INFORM Risk Index as of September 2025.
+The risk profile demands that any critical infrastructure be engineered to high resiliency standards.

 - Earthquake: 9.6/10